Document Type

 Abstract

 The Article identifies two key reasons for the ineffectiveness of customized regimes.
-First, industry groups are fragile, fractal-like coalitions of disparate interests that often fracture between creators and copyists.
-Groups must choose between narrower, more politically attainable legislation and broader, more rewarding proposals that strain the coalition.
+First, industry groups are fragile, fractal-like coalitions of disparate interests; the fault lines between creators and copyists are often points of fracture.
 Second, interest groups embed current business models and technologies into these systems, making regulation vulnerable to disruptive innovation.
-It explories how these findings affect proposals for customized regimes for artificial intelligence, weather data, traditional knowledge, privacy, and fashion.
-The Article concludes with a cautionary tale for interest groups that is otherwise welcome news: customized regimes are often less effective, and less threatening, than previously supposed.
+It explores how these findings affect proposals for customized regimes for artificial intelligence, weather data, traditional knowledge, privacy, and fashion, and concludes that customized regimes are less effective and threatening than previously thought.

 Recommended Citation